MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex2_Notebooks.md

 7. In the Azure Sentinel Workspace, select **Notebooks**.

-8. Select **A Getting Started Guide For Azure Sentinel ML Notebooks**.
-Then select **Launch notebook** in the bottom right.

-9. Next, you need to select an AzureML Workspace.
-Select **Create new**.
+8. Next, you need to select an AzureML Workspace.
+Select **Create new AML workspace**.

-10. In the Subscription box, select your subscription.
+9. In the Subscription box, select your subscription.

-11. Select **Create a new Resource group** and choose a name for your new resource group.
+10. Select **Create new** for the Resource group and choose a name for your new resource group.

-12. In the Workspace details section do the following:
+11. In the Workspace details section do the following:
 - Give your workspace a unique name.
-- Choose your Region
+- Choose your Region (it should default with a reasonable option)
 - Keep the default Storage account, Key vault, and Application insights information.
-- The Container registry option can remain as None.
+- The Container registry option can remain as **None**.

-13. At the bottom of the page, select **Review + create**.
+12. At the bottom of the page, select **Review + create**.
 Then on the next page, select **Create**.

 **Note:**It may take a few moments to deploy the workspace.

-14. After the deployment is finished.
+13. After the deployment is finished.
 Return the Azure Sentinel portal.

-15. Select **Notebooks**.
+14. Select **Notebooks**.

-16. Select **A Getting Started Guide For Azure Sentinel ML Notebooks**, then select **Launch Notebook**.
+15. Select **A Getting Started Guide For Azure Sentinel ML Notebooks**, then select **Save notebook**.
+In the pop-up for the name of your notebook let default and select **OK**.

+16. Select the **Launch notebook** button.

-17. Next to the Compute instance selector at the top of the screen, select the **+** symbol for **New Compute**.
+17. Next to the **Compute:** instance selector at the top of the screen, select the **+** symbol for **New Compute**.

 18. Choose your compute settings.
 Then select **Next**.

 19. Name your Compute instance and select the **Create** button at the bottom of the screen.
+This may take a few minutes.

-20. In the top right of the notebook, select a Kernel to use.
+20. Once the Compute has been created, in the top right of the notebook, select a kernel to use.

 21. Follow the Getting Started tutorial.